cassandraelmer/mat301/class11.16.16_answers.md

 1. LENGTH()
    length of string
 1. ISNULL()
+   find entries that are null
 1. LPAD()
+   add/'pad' string to the left of another
 1. RPAD()
+   add/'pad' string to the right of another

 ### Assignment (Due One Week - Wednesday before Thanksgiving)